-The nominated governor for child protection at the school is Mr M Bridle
+The nominated governor for child protection at the school is Currently waiting to be approved ( 1st July 25)

 The nominated governor is responsible for liaising with the Head Teacher and DSL over all matters regarding child protection issues.
 The role is strategic rather than operational; they will not be involved in concerns about individual children/young people.